-Chips and guacamole, everyones favorite part of eating Mexican food and my signature guacamole comes with a Culinary Ginger spin.
+Chips and guacamole is everyones favorite part of eating Mexican food.
+This recipe for my signature guacamole comes with a Culinary Ginger spin.

 I’ve been making it this way for years and it’s loved by everyone who eats it, so I see no reason to change it.
 There’s only 1 problem with this guacamole, it seems I never make enough because it’s always gone so quickly and there’s always leftover chips, so make a double or even triple batch because there will be more chips than you have guacamole.

 I just found out that April is stress awareness month.
 This is a great reason to eat as much guacamole as you can because avocados contain stress-relieving vitamin B. So what are you waiting for?
 Getting your guac on!

 If you’ve tried this Signature Guacamole or any other recipe on the blog then don’t forget to rate the recipe and let me know how it turned out in the comments below.
 I love to hear from my readers!